kyma-project/istio/hack/managed-kyma-migration/readme.md

 ##### Test migration
 1. Execute migration script `migration-testing/migrate-local-moduletemplate.sh` that uses local module template for fast channel to migrate Service Account provided for Upgrade testing.
 At this point we want to skip the installation test on a new cluster, because Istio module is not a default module at this time and Istio component is still installed by the reconciler.
-2. Get privileges (CAM-profile) to execute migration script using taskrun for kyma-integration Global Account
+2. Get privileges(CAM L3 Operator Prod) to execute migration script using taskrun for kyma-integration Global Account
 3. Trigger SRE to disable reconciliation for kyma-integration Global Account.
 This is necessary, because we didn't disable istio module reconciliation, yet.
 4. Execute migration script `migration-testing/migrate-local-moduletemplate.sh` that uses local module template for fast channel to migrate kyma-integration Global Account
       ```shell